CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Experimental Setup

 We ask annotators to choose which amongst the two outputs (presented in a random order per example) has better 1) medical accuracy (MedAcc), 2) informativeness (Inform), and 3) readability (Read).
 Medical accuracy refers to which explanation is more clinically correct for the given{\dimension} attribute and condition.
 Informativeness refers to which is more complete and explains in sufficient detail (including \textit{why?}).
-Readability refers to which is more readable, which includes fluency (natural sounding English with good grammar) and conciseness/brevity (not overly long and complicated).
+Readability refers to which is more readable, which includes fluency (natural-sounding English) and conciseness/brevity (not overly long).

 There are 3 choices for each evaluation aspect - O1: first is better, O2: second is better, O3: both are indistinguishable.
 To aggregate multiple annotations per example, we find the overall fraction of responses towards each outcome value.